To submit an article online, and to check the status of your submission, you need to have an account with Journal of Open Humanities Data

 If published, you will receive an APC request email along with information on how payment can be arranged, usually at the end of the month in which the article is published.

-If you do not have funds available to pay the APC (e.g. because your institution/funder will not cover the fee) then we will be able to offer a discount or full waiver.
-Please ensure that you contact the journal manager as early as possible should you need to discuss waiver options or the APC in general.
+If you do not have funds available to pay the APC (e.g., because your institution/funder will not cover the fee) then we may be able to offer a discount or full waiver.
+Please ensure that you contact the journal manager at the time of submission (e.g. in the cover letter) should you need to discuss waiver options or the APC in general.

 Editorial decisions are made independently from the ability to pay the APC.